 Creating Connections to Shining Stars 2015 Conference

-Mark your calendar for Creating Connections to Shining Stars 2015!
+Register now for the Creating Connections to Shining Stars 2015 Conference!
 The conference is scheduled for July 8-10, 2015 at the Wyndham Oceanfront Hotel in Virginia Beach.
 This statewide conference will focus on evidence-based, quality, early childhood practices (birth through five).
 Sessions will include hot topics in the field of early intervention, care and early childhood/early childhood special education, such as: behavior, coaching in early childhood, curriculum and assessment, social-emotional development, infant mental health, and inclusive practices.

 Our keynote speaker is Dan Habib.
 Dan Habib is a Filmmaker and Project Director of the Inclusive Communities Project at the University of New Hampshire’s Institute on Disability, where he has worked since 2008.
 Mr. Habib created a nationally broadcast film about his son, Including Samuel, and has made many other documentaries on topic related to disability and education.
 In July 2014, he was appointed to the President’s Committee for People with Intellectual Disabilities.